-- Under Privacy, locate "enable phishing and malware protection" and remove the checkmark from the preference.
+- Under Privacy, locate "Protect you and your device from dangerous sites" and remove the checkmark from the preference.

-- This disables all phishing and malware checks in the browser.
+- This disables all phishing and malware checks in the browser including download checks.

 If you rely on those, it is better to keep it turned on considering that this impacts other security features such as phishing protection as well.

-Note also that Chrome will displays a "This type of file can harm your computer.
+Note also that Chrome will display a "This type of file can harm your computer.
 Do you want to keep [filename] anyway?" warning even if you have disabled the protection feature under privacy.

 If you happen to open the downloads page by loading chrome://downloads/# you will notice that the files are listed there including an option to "recover [the] malicious file".
 If you do that, the file is restored on the system so that it becomes available one it.